AdityaNG/VRE_DASH/README.md

 Keep in mind, the dash will be a smartphone in horizontal orientation and with touch inputs.

 ## Getting Started
+1. clone this repo

-1. Run ```python3 main.py```
+2. Run ```python3 main.py```

-2. Open  [http://localhost:8081/](http://localhost:8081/)  in web browser.
+3. Open  [http://localhost:8081/](http://localhost:8081/)  in web browser.
 You should see the data from the python server getting printed on the screen and the Javascript console
-3. Make changes to the HTML / Js code and refresh to see changes
+4. Make changes to the HTML / Js code and refresh to see changes

 ## Data List
 A full list of all the data that you will get from `/api/data`.
 Note that the `val` in the data is randomly generated on the fly.